 I’ll find a way: This is the initial result of a songwriting collaboration between Mauricio Bernini and Rob Lamothe (of the Riverdogs, a '90s rock band): https://youtu.be/vZlLKMxGP3o

 No matter what (Instrumental Song Recording Session): Composed, arranged, and produced by Fernando Bernini Pereira, Mauricio's brother, a bassist, and producer.
 This version has Mauricio's guitar lead recorded: https://soundcloud.com/mauriciobernini/no-matter-what/s-jR1rX

 Extensive experience as an IT System Engineer.
 Professional System Administrator and a Technical Support Engineer for Computer Systems and Audio DAW software running on Mac, Linux, PC, including maintenance, performance tuning, software, and hardware upgrades: https://linkedin.com/in/mauricioberninipereira

 Most used Computer Software: UA Luna, Logic Pro X, Audacity, Band-in-a-Box, Final Cut Pro.
 Experienced tech in making cables, creating adapters, installing, and maintaining studio rack equipment.
 Guitar Tech experienced in doing electric guitar setups, maintenance, and customized upgrades.

-Freshman at Berklee College of Music Online, currently pursuing a degree program, Bachelor of Professional Studies in Guitar and Songwriting.
+Sophomore at Berklee College of Music Online, currently pursuing a degree program, Bachelor of Arts in Guitar Performance.